CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/Sprint-3/Self-Paced Materials/1_Digital Service Tech Bootcamp.md

 ---

-## Digital service tech topic: Artificial intelligence
+## Digital service tech topic: Artificial Intelligence

-### What is artificial intelligence?
+### What is Artificial Intelligence?

 Artificial Intelligence (AI) refers to computer systems designed to perform tasks that typically require human intelligence.
 These tasks include learning, problem-solving, decision-making, understanding language, and recognizing images and speech.